 If a snapshot is in progress, the volume being snapshotted cannot become the mirror source until the snapshot has been dropped.
-You must perform a Modes Napshot a switchover or failover of the volume to the local node.
+You must perform a DROPSNAPSHOT in order to allow a switchover or failover of the volume to the local node.
 Any processes that access data on the snapshotted volume will have their handles invalidated when the snapshot is dropped.
 However, if the volume is subsequently unlocked, you must make sure that those processes do not re-open their handles.
 At this point the data will be "live" application data and not the snapshotted data.